 This fonds includes correspondence, programmes and scheduled activities, publications, schedules, information packages, notes, minutes, posters, papers, agendas, directories, clippings, studies, reports, etc., dating from 1970 to 1992.

 The bulk of material is relatively to Mrs. van Ginkel’s activities with the Association of Collegiate Schools of Architecture Board, where were discussed architecture schools and their development, and with the National Capital Commission, where were addressed the architecture and urban planning of the National Capital Region, in Canada.

-The nine boxes from the initial accrual (ARCON1993:0076) have been organized by categories and subcategories of activity.
-The files are arranged chronologically within each category and subcategory of activity.
+The nine boxes from the initial accrual (ARCON1993:0076) are organized by categories and subcategories of activity.
+The files are arranged chronologically.

 This fonds is arranged in four series:

 AP058.S3: Faculty of Architecture and Landscape Architecture, University of Toronto (1977-1992)

 AP058.S4: Papers, publications, and general correspondence (1944, 1977-1991)